pachno/pachno/README.md

 * testing and QA

 If you want to pop by and chat, join us on https://pachno.zulipchat.com Prefer to get your hands dirty?
-Have a look at our issues on https://live.pach.no/pachno Visit our online community at https://forums.pach.no
+Have a look at our issues on https://live.pach.no/pachno (not live yet) Visit our online community at https://forum.pach.no